All Public API methods are available on the CookieFirst object in the global namespace. It can also be accessed as a property of the window object.

 3. Integration settings

-There are a few settings which you can use to control the banner's behavior on your site.
+There are a few settings which you can use to control the banner's behaviour on your site.
 They are enabled using data attributes or url attributes in your banner embed code.

 Example using data attribute: